webitproff/xtradbrowmarket-cotonti/README.md

 /themes/index36/header.market.notebook.tpl – header for a product page in the "Notebooks" category
 ```

-### <a id="differentiation"></a>A Lyrical Digression on Differentiation

-At the operational level, I certainly agree — the simpler we make our `header.market.notebook.tpl`, adapted to a specific product category, the better.
-However, you will never be able to create a simple, universal `header.tpl` suitable for all tasks.
-Someone has already tried — I'm talking about Henry Ford with his famous mass-produced Model T. This car was simple, reliable, and undeniably dominant, but only for a short time and only in the affordable car segment.
-The Model T was intended only for the masses, something very quantitative and strictly standardized.
-But a successful businessman, an enterprising gangster, or an influential politician obsessed with self-importance would never want to associate themselves — a "powerful, influential" person — with the masses and something standard, ordinary!
-Such a successful person needed a car not just as a means of transportation; they needed a vehicle that emphasized their achievements, status, and success.
-And here, owning a simple and cheap Model T actually harmed their image, reducing the owner's perceived success, or simply no longer met standard technical requirements — off-road capability, suspension, etc. That's why, with the advent of the "Chevrolet Superior", "Cadillac Type 51", "Cadillac V‑63", many began to sell their Model T and buy "what truly suits them."
-That is precisely how Ford's dominance in the automotive market collapsed.

-The year 1926.
-Three models, three prices:
-Ford Model T (Runabout): $260
-Chevrolet Superior Series V (Roadster): $510
-Cadillac V‑63 (Touring): $3085

-Even before the concept of "Positioning" emerged, the market was already shouting the famous words of Jack Trout, spoken in 1992 — "Differentiate or die."
-You cannot take a simple, universally streamlined management model that works for one successful city and apply it to every city or town in the region, let alone every city in the country.
-We're not building a spaceport, a genetics institute, a cowshed, and a confectionery factory in every city, are we?
-That is exactly why simplification must happen at the local, municipal level and within an overall strategy.

-Well, I got carried away.
-Let's get back to those stubborn folks who are allergic to anything colorful.
-I think I've shown clearly enough why one super-duper-simple `header.tpl` for the entire site will never solve the small tasks necessary to achieve strategic goals, and of course, I very much hope that if you are a site owner, you definitely have such goals, for example:

-- in a year, refocus content on a specific audience in a physically tangible geography;
-- in six months, clean up articles in the "blog" section from the garbage markup that I, due to inexperience and stupidity, copied from other sites;
-- in parallel with the storefront, organize and launch a mandatory support forum for customers and users who have already purchased or may purchase products in my store in the future, etc.

-That's when one of Cotonti's highlights becomes necessary — the ability to differentiate `header.tpl` for different "regions" and "cities."

-By the way, this is yet another example that Cotonti is not some OpenCart or WordPress, which are simple as a Model T — put it in the garage and forget it, as long as the car is there )))).
-But if you're an active developer and orders pour in one after another, you'll often keep in mind: "\*\*\*b\*cy jalopy" — it needs tuning or upgrading, and then there are the client's whims — push something here, something falls off there, and when it comes to the estimate — the Client is in outright horror — "but it's free, isn't it?"...

 ### <a id="header-notebook-example"></a>Practical Example for header.market.notebook.tpl

 Let's open: